ptribel/master_thesis/README.md

   - One with the clean samples
   - One with the samples with vinyl noise
   - One with the samples with white noise
-- The wav files can be converted to a tensorflow dataset using the utils files in the `Generation` folder, but this tensorflow dataset is already on this repository
+- The wav files can be converted to a tensorflow dataset using the utils files in the `Generation` folder